ibm-cloud-docs/codeengine/appdeploy-private.md

 17. From the Create application page, click **Create**.
 18. After the application status changes to **Ready**, you can test the application.
 Click **Test application** and then click **Send request** in the Test application pane.
 To open the application in a web page, click **Application URL**.

-Now that you have deployed your application, you can view information about the running instances of your application and its revisions, configuration details, and controls for the visibility of the endpoints of your application for receiving requests.
+Now that you have deployed your application, you can view information about application revisions and any running instances, and configuration details.
-{: note}

 If you want to add registry access before you create an app, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry).